LevitatingBusinessMan/catbin/README.md

 Usage: catbind [OPTION]...
 Launch a catbin server

+        --help              Show this help page
     -p, --port          Port to listen for nc sockets -s, --wport         Port to run webserver on
     -w, --webcontent    Directory were files are served from -h, --domain        The domain where the service is accessed from -d, --data          Directory to store data in
-    -t, --timeout       Time to wait before closing socket in seconds -m, ---maxlength    Max length for a paste in vytes
+    -t, --timeout       Time to wait before closing socket in seconds -m, ---maxlength    Max length for a paste in bytes

 ```